 - 7-nights B&B:

-- 3 picnic lunch and 6 evening meals – leaving you free to choose what to select from the gourmet restaurant in La Malène.
+- 3 picnic lunches and 6 evening meals – leaving you free to choose what to select from the gourmet restaurant in La Malène.

 - Express Access and Departure transfers* via Alès, near Nimes; with Millau the alternative option